 In a supportive environment of the Institute, you will connect with people from across the country and the world who are committed to integrated schools and classrooms.
 And you can come away with strategies and resources for implementation in your local schools and context.

 2017 Video Highlights

-Would recommend to a friend or colleague
+Would recommend the Institute to a friend or colleague

-Impressed with quantity and variety of workshops
+Were impressed with the quantity and variety of workshops

 The plenary sessions from every day - they were all OUTSTANDING…all the speakers were inspirational!